derfelix42/Taskmanager/README.md

 - Smarthome integration (start/stop/get current/set Tasks from Smarthome)

 - Automated Backups - once per day the entire database is dumped into a json file and stored on disk.
 (In future versions this might be automatically uploaded into some cloud storage)
-- Cron Automations - currently executing MySQL statements to create default Tasks for next day, mark worked on tasks as done in the night, auto transfer high priority tasks to next day and anything you can write with MySQL.
+- Cron Automations - currently executing MySQL statements to create default Tasks for next day, mark worked on tasks as done in the night, auto transfer high priority tasks to next day and anything else you can write with MySQL.

 ## Future Features